 If a defense attorney is taking to the police and giving them the defendant's version of events, that's a good defense; the police will pass that along to the prosecutors.

 Negotiation with Prosecutors

-So, definitely, as fast as you can get to a criminal defense attorney who knows how to deal with these sex crime cases and has had success, the better for you.
+So, as fast as you can get to a criminal defense attorney who knows how to deal with these sex crime cases and has had success, the better for you.
 Take no chances with so much on the line — your freedom — you could go to prison.

-So, the answer to how quickly you should hire a criminal defense attorney if you think you're being investigated for a sex crime or you're going to be charged with a sex crime — is immediately.
+So, the answer to how quickly you should hire a criminal defense attorney if you think you're being investigated for a sex crime or you're going to be charged with a sex crime — is immediate.
 Get it done.

 Even if it's not me, if it's somebody else, you've got to hire somebody who knows what they're doing, has to experience handling the type of case you have, and knows exactly what moves to make on your behalf.